The Trilemma of Truth in Large Language Models: More on Representation-based Probing Methods

-Fig.~\ref{fig:sup_mdcp_score_distribtuon} shows the score distributions\footnote{We use the embedding of the last token to compute the scores in Fig.~\ref{fig:sup_mdcp_score_distribtuon}: $g_i\left(h_i\left(\boldsymbol x\right)\right) = \boldsymbol \theta^T h_i(\boldsymbol{x})_{[L]} + \beta$.
-Here, \(L\) is the total length of the statement, which is the same as the index of the last token.} of \texttt{MD+CP} on the best performing decoder (i.e., 13\textsuperscript{th}) of the default \texttt{Llama-3-8B} model on the \textit{City Locations} data set.
+\Cref{fig:sup_mdcp_score_distribtuon} shows the score distributions\footnote{We use the embedding of the last token to compute the scores in~\Cref{fig:sup_mdcp_score_distribtuon}: $g_i\left(h_i\left(\boldsymbol x\right)\right) = \boldsymbol \theta^{\top} h_i(\boldsymbol{x})_{[L]} + \beta$.
+Here, \(L\) is the total length of the statement, which is the same as the index of the last token.} of \texttt{MD+CP} on the best performing decoder (i.e., 13\textsuperscript{th}) of the default \texttt{Llama-3-8B} model on the \textit{City Locations} dataset.
 There are three distributions: one for \textit{true}, one for \textit{false}, and one for \textit{neither}.
-The distributions are based on samples from the test set.
 If \texttt{MD+CP} correctly captures the veracity signal, we expect the distribution of \textit{neither} statements (green bars) to be outside of the conformal prediction interval (i.e., in the gray area).
 However, this is not the case.
-Most of the \textit{neither} statements fall within the conformal prediction intervals (i.e., not in the area colored gray) and get labeled as \textit{true} or \textit{false}.
+Most of the \textit{neither} statements fall within the conformal prediction intervals (i.e., not in the gray area) and are labeled as \textit{true} or \textit{false}.

+\Cref{fig:sup_sota_sanity}.A illustrates per-token \texttt{MD+CP} predictions across entire statements.
+If \texttt{MD+CP} correctly identifies the veracity signal, then (1) it should not assign any labels to the tokens in the pre-actualized parts of statements \(\boldsymbol x^p\), and (2) the label should be consistent across the actualized path \( \boldsymbol x^a\).
+Given a statement \enquote{The city of Tokyo is in Japan.}, the pre-actualized part is \enquote{The city of Tokyo is in}, and the actualized part is \enquote{Japan.}